Rawlins, Wyoming: Education

-All residents are zoned to Rawlins Elementary School (elementary students formerly went to either Pershing, Mountain VIew, Sunny Side, or Highlands Hills Elementary School), Rawlins Middle School and Rawlins High School; Rawlins also offers an alternative school, the Carbon County Co-operative High School.
+All residents are zoned to Rawlins Elementary School (elementary students formerly went to either Pershing, Mountain View, Sunny Side, or Highlands Hills Elementary School), Rawlins Middle School and Rawlins High School (rebuilt in 2015); Rawlins also offers an alternative school, the Carbon County Co-operative High School.

 Western Wyoming Community College also offers outreach programs through the Carbon County Higher Education Center.
 The main campus is housed in the former Sunny Side Elementary School building.

 Rawlins has a public library, a branch of the Carbon County Library System.

 Media

 Rawlins is served by one print newspaper, the Rawlins Daily Times.

 The town's two radio stations, KRAL and KIQZ have both been silent for some time.
 The stations are owned by Mt.
 Rushmore Broadcasting, Inc. Sources connected to the FCC say, "...that any station owned or operated by Mt.
 Rushmore Broadcasting will "not likely" have their licenses renewed once they expire, due to the history of "past violations and cavalier attitude(s) towards following and maintaining" rules and regulations, and that this and other Mt.
 Rushmore stations could have their broadcasting rights taken away "at almost any moment."
 In early 2015, it was reported that staff had unexpectedly resigned, and there was difficulty finding new employees.